jwembalonge/424-web-example/README.md

 This project enables us to learn source code control using Git

 ## Purpose
 To have code we cam use for hands on exercises.
+We are also using this to see how rebasing and merging works.

 ##Conflict on Master
 This section will be different on the conflictbranch.